County Galway Ireland · Co. Galway · Casla Save · Share

 By train

-No train.
-Nearest station is Galway.
-From Galway, bus or car west.
+No railway.
+The nearest station is Galway (Ceannt), on the Dublin line.
+From Galway it is bus or car west.

 By air

-Ireland West Airport (Knock) is 2h by car.
-Shannon is 2h 30m.
-Galway is 50min.
+Ireland West Airport (Knock) is about 2 hours by car.
+Shannon is about 2 hours 30 minutes.
+Galway city is 50 minutes east.